AshtonSnapp/rouge/README.md

 # Types can be inlined into other types.
 This takes all of that type's fields and associated items, and copies them over into the new type.
 # Any associated items of the new type take precedence over those of the type being inlined.
-# If multiple types are being inlined and a conflict occurs, the last type inlined takes precedence.
+# If multiple types are being inlined and a conflict occurs, the last type inlined in the code takes precedence.
 type Entity is
 	inline Transform3
 	float health